anonyaro/ContextokenizeX/README.md

 *If above suggestion didn't help [contact me](t.me/t3plc6x)*

 ## Linux x86-64
-**{NOTE}Released version of AppImage was built on Ubuntu 22.04 glibc>=2.35, so if you have glibc<2.35 (e.g Ubuntu 20.04) skip installation part and go to the 'Building ContextokenizeX section' since you might have dynamic linking conflicts with glibc, if not follow the steps bellow**
+**{NOTE} Released version of AppImage was built on Ubuntu 22.04 glibc>=2.35, so if you have glibc<2.35 (e.g Ubuntu 20.04) skip installation part and go to the 'Building ContextokenizeX section' since you might have dynamic linking conflicts with glibc, if not follow the steps bellow:**

 *First download the AppImage from [ContextokenizeX Linux x86-64 latest release](https://github.com/anonyaro/ContextokenizeX/releases/download/linrelx64/ContextokenizeX.AppImage)*